-Edible peanut butter cookie dough stuffed with malted milk balls and dipped in white chocolate.
-An pretty pastel version of your favorite “Buckeye” treats that’s perfect for Easter!
+Easter Cookie Dough Buckeyes are made with peanut butter cookie dough and stuffed with malted milk balls and dipped in white chocolate.
+A pretty pastel sweet treat that’s perfect for Easter!

 I apologize in advance if you get bombarded with March Madness talk this week…..it’s just that the Badgers are in the Final Four!
 And around here, that’s exciting news!

 I must admit – we started out the whole March Madness thing this year with a bit of a chip on our shoulders.
 Since Marquette didn’t even make it to the tournament, there really wasn’t much to get excited about.
 Until Wisconsin.
 And now….we couldn’t be more pumped!